browserengineering/book/book/styles.md

 Skipping parse errors is a double-edged sword.
-It hides error messages, making it harder for authors to debug their style sheets; it also makes it harder to debug your parser.[^try-no-try] So in most programming situations this "catch-all" error handling is usually a code smell.
+It hides error messages, making it harder for authors to debug their style sheets; it also makes it harder to debug your parser.[^try-no-try] So in most programming situations this "catch-all" error handling is a code smell.

 [^try-no-try]: I suggest removing the `try` block when debugging.

-But on the web "catch-all" error handling has an unusual benefit.
+But "catch-all" error handling has an unusual benefit on the web .
 The web is an ecosystem of many browsers,[^and-versions] which (for example) support different kinds of property values.[^like-parens] CSS that parses in one browser might not parse in another.
 With silent